In the tradition of a father willing to sacrifice his only son,

 placing my Qurbani order?

-When will the HHUGS’
+When will the Qurbani

-Qurbanis take place?
+orders take place?

-Any donors who indicated that they are following local sighting at the time of placing their order, will have their Qurbani performed on Friday 30th June 2023.
+Any donors who indicated that they are following local sighting at the time of placing their order,

+on Tuesday 18th June 2024.
 All donors will receive a SMS and an email to confirm that their Qurbani has been completed.

 What type of animal should